Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Not a routing, dispatching, or last-mile execution platform.

-• Insights are post-purchase–focused, offering little operational orchestration.
+• Insights are post-purchase–focused, offering little operational orchestration value.

 Tiered plans based on shipment volume and features; higher tiers unlock advanced analytics, automation rules, branded tracking customization, and returns platform capabilities.